 Turning the central heating up in winter can make eyes dryer and more sensitive than usual, as heat causes dehydration of mucus membranes in the eyes, causing it to thicken and become more inflamed.

-A bad night’s sleep can lead to puffiness around the eye area in the morning – especially if you’re stressed.
-Stress causes changes to the salt balance in the body and if salt balances are off, your eyes can retain water as a result and swell.
+This can be even worse if you’re stressed, which causes changes to the salt balance in the body and if salt balances are off, your eyes can retain water as a result and swell.

 When your body is faced with an allergy it releases histamine into your system which can sometimes lead to inflammation of the eye area.

-Just like the rest of your body bloats and swells during certain times of the month, your eyes can actually do the same.
+Just like the rest of your body swells during certain times of the month, your eyes can actually do the same.